 Symptom Possible Cause Possible Remedy MATE3s displays No SD Card Installed on FM100 MicroSD card not installed or completely seated Insert microSD card.
 Make certain it is completely seated.
 See pages 53 and 54.
-No LED indicators illuminate when pressing Reset button while connecting battery Problem with file on microSD Disconnect the battery.
+No LED indicators illuminate when pressing RESET button while connecting battery Problem with file on microSD Disconnect the battery.
 Try connecting three or four more times.
-STATUS (green) LED indicator does not flash rapidly when pressing RESET button while connecting battery card If problem persists, remove the card from the slot.
+If problem persists, remove the card from the slot.
 Delete all files, reload, and try again.
-STATUS LED indicator flashes rapid green, followed by erratic red flash (followed by steady red flash and then power-up sequence) Previous update attempt was interrupted by power disconnect, loss of communication, or a similar problem No solution required; current update has succeeded STATUS LED indicator flashes rapid green, but does not flash slowly within a few seconds Problem microSD card or with file on microSD card Disconnect the battery.
+STATUS (green) LED indicator does not flash rapidly when pressing RESET button while connecting battery card STATUS LED indicator flashes rapid green, followed by erratic red flash (followed by steady red flash and then power-up sequence) Previous update attempt was interrupted by power disconnect, loss of communication, or a similar problem No solution required; current update has succeeded STATUS LED indicator flashes rapid green, but does not flash slowly within a few seconds Problem microSD card or with file on microSD card Disconnect the battery.
 Try connecting up to six more times.
 If problem persists, remove the card from the slot.
 Delete all files, reload, and try again.
-Samuel ED in disease days Button not fully pressed when powering up Ensure button is fully pressed when powering up STATUS LED indicator does not flash, but startup LED indicator sequence runs when pressing RESET button while MicroSD card not installed or completely seated Insert microSD card.
+Button not fully pressed when powering up Ensure button is fully pressed when powering up.
+STATUS LED indicator does not flash, but startup LED indicator sequence runs when pressing RESET button while MicroSD card not installed or completely seated Insert the microSD card.
 Make certain it is completely seated.
-See pages 53 and 54. connecting battery FN100-00.bin file is not in correct location on microSD card Ensure file is located in the root directory of the microSD card
+See pages 53 and 54. connecting battery FN100-00.bin and/or FM100-10.bin file is not in correct location on microSD card Ensure files are located in the root directory of the microSD card